Sud33n/PWA-Template/README.md

 ## License

-This template is free to use and modify for any purpose.
+This project is released into the public domain under [The Unlicense](https://unlicense.org).
+You are free to use, modify, distribute, or sell this software for any purpose without restriction.